ministryofjustice/moj_boilerplate/README.md

     # Presumed values: information, service
     config.product_type = ''
     # Feedback URL (URL for feedback link in phase banner)
-    # Use 'auto_add_path' for it to add a path link to the new_feedback route
     config.feedback_url = ''
     # Google Analytics ID (Tracking ID for the service)
     config.ga_id = ''

+### Play version

+To generate the tarball of Play Framework templates run `bundle exec rake build:play`.
+This will produce a tarball in the `pkg` directory.

+### Mustache version

+To generate the folder of Mustache templates run `bundle exec rake build:mustache`.
+This will produce a folder in the `pkg` directory.

+### Mustache Inheritance version

+There is a [proposal for Mustache to support template inheritance](https://github.com/mustache/spec/issues/38) this is supported in both the `mustache.java` and the `hogan.js` implementations of Mustache.

+To generate the tarball of the Mustache Inheritance templates run the `build:mustache_inheritance` rake task.
+This will produce a tarball in the `pkg` directory.

-### Layout
+### Liquid version

-The `moj_template` file extends the [GOV.UK Template layout](https://github.com/alphagov/govuk_template/blob/master/source/views/layouts/govuk_template.html.erb) file using [nested layouts](http://guides.rubyonrails.org/layouts_and_rendering.html#using-nested-layouts).
-The `moj_template` can be extended further by continuing to use nested layouts.

-Add the following line to your `app/views/layouts/application.html.[haml/erb]` layout file to include the moj_template in your application.

-    = render template: "layouts/moj_template"
+To generate the folder of Liquid templates run `bundle exec rake build:liquid`.
+This will produce a tarball in the `pkg` directory.

-### Assets
+### Tarball version

-The MOJ Boilerpate comes with a basic set of styles and scripts that are used across multiple projects.

-#### CSS

-To include the boilerplate CSS, add this line to your `app/assets/stylesheets/application.css`:

-    @import "moj-base";

-Alternatively, you can add it using the Rails manifest method but the above method is the recommended use:

-    *= require moj-base
+To generate the tarball, run the `bundle exec rake build:tar` rake task.
+This will produce a tarball in the `pkg` directory.

+## Development

+The source files are in the `/source` directory.
+The `compile` rake task builds the `/app` contents from these sources.
+This process involves the following:

+* compiling all stylesheets referenced in `/manifests.yml` to plain CSS (actually css.erb, so the Rails asset pipeline can work in the gem).
+* combining all JavaScript files referenced in `/manifests.yml` (using Sprockets)
+* copying the images across (including any needed images from the toolkit)

+This resulting app directory is included in the gem and hooked in as a Rails engine

-#### JS
+## JS

-The boilerplate JS is written using a slightly adapted [Heisenberg.js](https://github.com/Heisenbergjs/heisenberg) methodology.
+The JS is written using a slightly adapted [Heisenberg.js](https://github.com/Heisenbergjs/heisenberg) methodology.
 A main MOJ namespace is created in moj.js and modules are created in separate files and added to this namespace on a project per project basis.

-To include the MOJ namespace, add this line to your `app/assets/javascripts/application.js` file:

-    //= require moj

 To make use of any modules from the `modules/` folder, include the required module file **after** the `moj.js` file.
 Here's an example usage:

-    //= require moj
     //= require modules/moj.tabs.js

 For **documentation on Modules**, see the [wiki pages](https://github.com/ministryofjustice/moj_boilerplate/wiki).